Kazakhstani tenge: Commemorative banknotes

+Image scale is 1.0 pixel per millimeter.

 Exchange rates and inflation

 On 2 September 2013, the National Bank of Kazakhstan moved the tenge from a managed float and pegged it to the US dollar and the Russian ruble.

 On 11 February 2014, the Kazakh National Bank chose to devalue the tenge by 19% against the U.S. dollar in response to a weakening of the Russian ruble.

 On 20 August 2015, the Kazakhstan National Bank did away with the currency band with respect to conversion rate of tenge.
 Now, the tenge is a free-floating currency and its exchange rate against the major currencies are determined by demand and supply in the market.
 Due to this change, the tenge lost 30% of its value in a single day.